TOKYO- The dollar and euro maintained recent gains against the yen on Tuesday after the Bank of Japan held off expanding its huge stimulus programme.

 Also in focus is US Federal Reserve chief Janet Yellen’s two-day congressional testimony that kicks off later Tuesday as well as retail sales figures for June.

-“The market will be examining this report closely for signs that the US consumer spending growth is back on track… Then there will be intense focus on Fed Chair Yellen’s testimony,” National Australia Bank said in a note.
+“The market will be examining this report closely for signs that the US consumer spending growth is back on track… Then there’ll be intense focus on Fed Chair Yellen’s testimony,” National Australia Bank said in a note.

 It said it expects Yellen to downplay talk of any rate rises any time in the near future.